shaner1/PandS_Project/README.md

 ## Conclusion

+The objective of this project was to research the Iris data set and use python to perform analysis of it.
+I was requried to complie a program in python that would support my analysis and then present my findings.
+I feel, I sufficiently met the brief of this assignment and have improved my proficieny in python and broaden my knowledge of data analysis.

+In retrospect there are a few things I would do differently and improvement I would like to make, which I've listed previously.

 I spent too much time on reasearch and investigate way beyond the scope of this module.

 I relied on Ipython for trail and error and worked a lot locally before uploading my first.
-Due to this my commit history is qutie recent and appears as though i have not been working consistently
+Due to this my commit history is qutie recent and appears as though i have not been working consistently.
+Moving forward, i will get better at documenting my progress

+Get better with Git as I ran into a few problems changing branches and pulling changes.

 ## Reference